coralproject/talk/docs/source/01-03-administration.md

 Set a limit on how long commenters have to edit their comments sitewide.
 Edited comments are marked as (Edited) on the comment stream and the moderation panel.

 #### **Closing comment streams**
-Set comment streams to close after a defined period of time after a story’s publication
+Set comment streams to close after a defined period of time after a story’s publication.
+When this feature is enabled, existing stories older than the defined period that have not been manually opened or closed will also be updated and set as closed.
+Manually opening or closing a story will permantenly override the auto-close functionality.

 #### **Closed comment stream message**
 A message to appear when a story is closed for commenting.